Aiden O'Neill: International career

 O'Neill has stated that his preference is to play for Australia, but had not been in any contact with Football Federation Australia when he made his Premier League debut in August 2016.
 He was later called up for an Australia under-23 camp in March 2017.
 He had previously been contacted by the Football Association of Ireland and the Irish Football Association but reiterated that his preference was to play for Australia.

+On 14 March 2023, O’Neill was called up to the Socceroos team for the first time with friendlies against Ecuador.

+He made his senior debut in a 3–1 win over Ecuador on 24 March 2023.

+On February 3, 2024, O'Neill received his first international red card against South Korea in extra-time at the quarter-finals of the 2023 AFC Asian Cup.
+The game would end in a 1–2 loss.
+He has since become a mainstay in the Socceroos squad, featuring prominently in Australia's third round of 2026 FIFA World Cup qualifiers.